 We are also leveraging our proprietary technology platform to develop Synthetic Biotic medicines to treat a broader range of human diseases.
 To achieve this goal, we collaborate with key disease experts who have developed robust models of relevant diseases and to inform our translational medicine strategy.
 These collaborators bring complementary expertise in preclinical development, clinical development and commercialization.
-In May 2020, we announced the termination of our collaboration with AbbVie S.à.r.l.
-(AbbVie) to develop Synthetic Biotic medicines for the treatment of types of inflammatory bowel diseases (IBD), including Crohn's disease and ulcerative colitis.
+Inflammatory bowel disease (IBD) is an attractive target for our technology as Synthetic Biotic medicines can be designed to locally deliver combinations of complementary therapeutics to potentially address the unmet medical need for maintenance of disease remissions.
+In May 2020, we announced the termination of our collaboration with AbbVie S.à.r.l. ("AbbVie") to develop Synthetic Biotic medicines for the treatment of types of inflammatory bowel diseases, including Crohn's disease and ulcerative colitis.
 Upon termination, we regained all rights to develop these and new IBD Synthetic Biotic medicines for all effectors targeting IBD.
 This allows us to fully leverage our expertise in strain engineering, quantitative biology, regulatory, and manufacturing to expand our wholly owned GI-based program portfolio to include IBD.
 We further regained the rights to partner these IBD programs.
 We may enter into additional strategic partnerships in the future to maximize the value of our programs and our Synthetic Biotic platform.

 We currently operate in one reportable business segment-the discovery and development of Synthetic Biotic medicines.
 To date, we have dedicated substantially all of our activities to the research and development of our product candidates.
-As of June 30, 2020, we have received approximately \$326.7 million in proceeds as we financed our operations through various debt and equity financing arrangements and collaboration agreements, including \$8.5 million in payments received under the AbbVie Agreement, and \$79.9 million in total net proceeds from the sale of our common stock and pre-funded warrants to purchase shares of common stock (the "Pre-Funded Warrants") in June 2019.
+As of March 31, 2021, we have received approximately \$344.7 million in proceeds as we financed our operations primarily through the sale of preferred stock, common stock, preferred units, warrants, payments received under the AbbVie collaboration agreement, interest earned on investments, and cash received in the Merger.

 We have not generated any revenue to date from product sales and have incurred significant operating losses since our inception.
-We have incurred net losses of approximately \$15.5 million and \$31.4 million for the three and six months ended June 30, 2020, respectively and \$12.3 million and \$25.3 million for the three and six months ended June 30, 2019, respectively.
-As of June 30, 2020, we had an accumulated deficit of approximately \$202.5 million, and we expect to incur losses for the foreseeable future as we develop our product candidates.
+We have incurred net losses of approximately \$15.0 million and \$15.8 million for the three months ended March 31, 2021 and 2020, respectively.
+As of March 31, 2021, we had an accumulated deficit of approximately \$245.3 million, and we expect to incur losses for the foreseeable future as we develop our product candidates.
 We expect our expenses and capital requirements will increase substantially in connection with our ongoing activities, as we:

-- complete preclinical studies, initiate and complete clinical trials for product candidates; - contract to manufacture product candidates; - advance research and development related activities to expand our product pipeline;

-- seek regulatory approval for our product candidates; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, and management personnel; - expand our existing infrastructure and secure space in a facility to support continued growth in our research and development efforts; and - add operational and finance personnel to support product development efforts and to support operating as a public company.
+- complete preclinical studies, initiate and complete clinical trials for product candidates; - contract to manufacture product candidates or manufacture product candidates internally; - advance research and development related activities to expand our product pipeline; - seek regulatory approval for our product candidates; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, and management personnel; - · expand our existing infrastructure and secure space in a facility to support continued growth in our research and development efforts; and - add operational and finance personnel to support product development efforts and to support operating as a public company.